Water Rights and Climate Change

 As the patterns of runoff are projected to change and past conditions are no longer a reliable guide to future conditions, it is a good practice to consider impacts of climate change in water availability analyses.

-- Staff report on climate change and water rights (February 2021).
-The report outlines staff recommendations to make water availability analysis for permitting new water rights more robust, and actions to support an effective water rights response to climate change.
-Stakeholders are invited to provide input and propose other options not listed in the report.
-Please provide comments electronically by March 31, 2021 (comment period extended)
+- Staff report on climate change and water rights (February 2021) outlines recommendations to make water availability analysis for permitting new water rights more robust, and actions to support an effective water rights response to climate change.

 Climate Change Considerations for Appropriative Water Rights Applications.
 Fact Sheet for applicants on how climate change is expected to affect water availability, and resources that may aid with selecting season, rate, and volume of diversion to improve the long-term feasibility of their water right.